Cold War past shapes complex Merkel-Putin relationship

 "What is important for Putin is what Merkel thinks, what China thinks and what the CIS countries think," a senior Russian security source told Reuters, dismissing the largely symbolic measures unveiled by Obama on Thursday as having zero impact on the Russian leader.

 Still, even members of Merkel's entourage believe that her ability to sway Putin is limited.
-In the Ukraine crisis, they say, the Russian leader's behavior has been driven primarily by domestic considerations.
+In the Ukraine crisis, they say, the Russian leader's behaviour has been driven primarily by domestic considerations.

 By embracing the role of mediator, Merkel is running a big risk.
 She has urged western partners to give Putin more time before punishing Moscow with really punitive economic sanctions.